mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

 ## INTRODUCTION
 + Hi there!
-I've long been puzzled by neighborhood markets (i.e. corner stores, small grocers, bodegas) — especially their checkout process!
+I've long been puzzled by neighborhood markets (i.e. corner stores, small grocers, bodegas, farmers markets),  especially their checkout process!
 I often ask myself, could it be simpler?
-I dug deeper to discover the nature of the system.
+Could you re-engineer the flow of neighborhood checkout?
+I dug deeper into the idea to discover the nature of the system.
++ Neighborhood markets have transformed into living laboratories for new communal safety habits.
+That in mind, I take on the critical experiment of asking -- can autonomous technology be used for democracy?
-+ First hand experience eventually had me hypothesizing that **IF you were to automate the checkout process THEN staff would be free to perform the kind of human associations key to healthy neighborhoods**.
-Examples include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) other duties.
++ First hand experience and observation eventually had me hypothesizing that **IF you were to automate the checkout process THEN staff would be free to perform the kind of human associations key to healthy neighborhoods.** Possible human associations include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) other duties
-+ This paper dives into the engineering and science of an autonomous checkout system.
-I use a mixed methods approach built upon ethnography, quick look perceptions and open source code.
-This distributed computer vision application scans the room with an off-the-shelf camera to understand the scene and syncs specific points in the space with connected actions.
-This setup helps trim computational costs by taking action only when a person comes in contact with a specific space or object.
++ This paper dives into the engineering, science and privacy implications of an autonomous checkout system.
+Using a mixed methods approach **this application scans the room with off-the-shelf overhead cameras to sync specific points in the space with connected actions.** This setup trims computational costs by only taking action when a person comes in contact with a specific space or object.
+By ignoring irrelevant details the application ensures fractions of its vision are processed at the highest resolution.
-+ When extended to a neighborhood market this distributed setup makes autonomous checkout possible.
-Customers browse goods, build their baskets and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system.
++ **Extended to a real world neighborhood market our autonomous checkout system tracks and process customers choices, and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system.**

 ## TIMELINE
 + Winter 2018 — Spring 2020
     + Conceptualizing & Design
 + Summer 2020
-    + People/Footfall Counter
+    + People/Footfall Counter with SMS
-    + Gesture Recognition and Object Classification of Neighborhood Market Scenes
+    + Gesture Recognition and Item Classification in Neighborhood Markets Scenarios
 + Fall 2020
-    + Pilot Product:  Customers browse goods, build their baskets and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system
+    + Pilot Product:  Customers enter market, browse, build their baskets and upon exit our system issues a bill to a customer via SMS, allowing customers to pay thru their own mobile payment system

-## HOW WE APPROACH DATA PRIVACY.
-WHY?
+## HOW WE APPROACH DATA PRIVACY
-+ **Proprietors of neighborhood market ask questions about their video data thru a secure pipeline, and a public log of all queries the proprietors runs is recorded — thus the watchers themselves are watched**.
-We transform a customer's actions/ data into an active piece of infrastructure underpinning their privacy.
++ Owners of a neighborhood market ask business questions about their video data thru a secure pipeline, and a public log of all queries the owners run are recorded — **thus the watchers themselves are watched.
+We transform customer data into active pieces of infrastructure underpinning autonomous checkout and customer privacy expectations.**
-+ We believe democracy is more likely to thrive when citizens have good information.
-By baking strong privacy practices into our autonomous checkout system we hope to incentivize citizens to shop neighborhood markets more to cut their emissions, thus ensuring the shift to less carbon happens in the most efficient way possible.

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY